Link building is an important part of any SEO campaign. It can be a little tricky. You need to be careful.

 If you read them you might ask yourself, “Does Google allow any link building at all?”
 These guidelines seem to discourage link building in any form.
 That’s where this becomes tricky: to show up and rank in Google, we need links; however, Google forbids many forms of link building.
 To put it another way: we’d be negligent if we build links and negligent if we don’t.

 Eric Ward was the most respected link builder I’ve ever known, His answer to this was: would you build this link even if Google didn’t exist?
+In other words: we don’t build links just to improve our ranking in Google, we build them because they help people.
+If you take this philosophy to link building, you won’t run into trouble.

 Links to a site establish that other websites think your site is an expert.
 Our goal is more and higher quality links.
 Sure, some of these might send traffic. to your page.
 In fact, links that send traffic tend to be better than those that don’t.
 However, the traffic is gravy compared to the increased credibility your site gets, in Google’s eyes, from the link.
 You’ll get more traffic from Google search, due to better ranking from links, than most links will send you themselves.